sednalab/IoTECS/README.md

 Installation Instructions
 --------------------------------------------
 The following steps show how to use IoTECS to generate code for performing simulation-based testing for IoT Cloud applications.
-1. Run the DLS... and open...
+1. Run the DLS project (iotecs) as Eclipse Applications and launch runtime Eclipse.
 2. Create linux-based (Ubuntu 20.04) virtual machines for each platform whose type is "VM".
-3. install python on the local machine and  all remote platforms
+3. Install python on the local machine and all remote platforms
-4. Create a IoTECS project and input the ...
+4. Create a IoTECS project on the runtime Eclipse Platform and new a file with a suffix of "iot".
+Input the specific domain model based on the syntax in this file.
-5. Go to the generated directory of the IoTECS project (src-gen/) and run main.sh.
+6. Go to the generated directory of the IoTECS project (src-gen/) and run main.sh.